Staff Directory

 Program Manager

-Michele is the Program Manager for the Health Promotion and Resiliency Intervention Research Program (HPRIR).
+Michele is the Program Manager for the Health Promotion and Resiliency Intervention Research Center (HPRIR).
 Since 2002, Michele has managed numerous clinical programs and research studies within the Tobacco Research and Treatment Center at Mass General.
 In addition to the HPRIR, she manages the Cancer Center Smokefree Support Service, the MGB Employee Tobacco Treatment Program and several additional clinical trials.

-Project Managers
+Project Managers & Interventionists

 Calli Mitchell, M.P.H.